zhaoyi3264/exercise-tracker/README.md

-# Exercise-tracker
+# exercise-tracker

-A simple exercise tracker app made with MERN (MongoDB, Express, React, Node.js) stack.
+An exercise tracker web application built with MERN (MongoDB, Express, React.js, Node.js) stack.

 ## Start the backend
-> cd backend \
-> node server
+> cd backend && node server

 The backend will run on port 5000.